 The first interesting point is the Microsoft’s acquisition of LinkedIn and how they are incorporating it into their business and services.
 LinkedIn is one of the most establish professional network database in the world with various services such as talent, marketing and sales solutions.
 Microsoft has acquired LinkedIn back in 2016 and has now more than 645 million members.
 LinkedIn revenue has increased by 28% from 2018 to 2019 mainly from their commercial portion which includes “LinkedIn Recruiter, Sales Navigator, premium business subscriptions.”
 After acquiring LinkedIn, Microsoft has integrated

-What makes the acquisition of LinkedIn interesting is how Microsoft has incorporate it into their business and integrated their technology into LinkedIn.
-Microsoft have integrated LinkedIn with Dynamic 365 and Microsoft 365.
+integrated LinkedIn with Dynamic 365 and Microsoft 365.
 The integration of LinkedIn and Microsoft office 365 offers an integrated one-site collaborative platform with a shared network system, which increases communication efficiency and allows for better collaboration.
 In addition, “Microsoft Relationship Sales solution brings together LinkedIn Sales Navigator and Dynamics to transform business to business sales through social selling.”
 From these examples, we can see how Microsoft acquisition of LinkedIn is a strategic choice since they are able to seamlessly apply their existing technology onto it.
 Thus, they are able to value add and improve on the existing functions of LinkedIn, to improve user experience and work efficiency.

 This acquisition is beneficial to Microsoft since numbers of LinkedIn users have growth with an increase of revenue generated by LinkedIn as shown in their financial statements.
 This acquisition highlights Microsoft ability to strategically expand their business by targeting organisations where they can value add to the acquired organisation’s business by leveraging on their own technology.
 Thus, Microsoft should continue to capitalize on strategic acquisition in sourcing for companies which are already well establish but could greatly benefit from Microsoft’s technology.
 This would create a symbiotic relationship where the acquired company could leverage on Microsoft’s technology, and Microsoft could benefit from the acquisition by expanding their business to increase revenue.